 What is Vitello Tonnato?

-It is an appetizer made of boiled veal, which is sliced and covered with a savory tuna sauce.
+It is an appetizer made of boiled veal, sliced, and covered with a savory tuna sauce.
 Very simple, nothing transcendental, it is the dish that dominates the menus of every self-respecting Piedmontese restaurant.

-But when it comes down to making the tuna sauce, then an endless debate opens or better explodes!
-If you are in a hurry put four spoons of mayonnaise, a can of tuna, two capers and then blend everything.
+But when it comes down to making the tuna sauce, an endless debate opens or better explodes!
+If you are in a hurry, put four spoons of mayonnaise, a can of tuna, two capers, and then blend everything.

 If you want to make the perfect Vitello Tonnato, try this recipe from the great Italian chef Marco Scanavino and send us some of your delicious pics!